Updated: August 17, 2022

 25-60% of the time: 🤟

 Recognition should also be accorded to states that went above and beyond providing interpreters at the Governor’s press briefing.
 For example, New Jersey provided a separate video feed in real time with focus on ASL interpreter visibility between April 2, 2020 and June 8, 2020.
 Michigan took the approach of using an out-of-state deaf interpreter to summarize the Governor’s statements after the briefing, as a way to make the briefing more clear given additional time and as a workaround given the lack of qualified in-state deaf interpreters.
-Other states such as Maryland offered recap summaries of the briefings in ASL.
+Other states such as Maryland and Georgia offered recap summaries of the briefings in ASL.

 This ranking shows that the top six states were Arkansas, Nevada, Maryland, Virginia, Massachusetts, and Michigan.
 What set them apart from other states was their success in ensuring greater visibility of the interpreters through a combination of factors including optimal lighting, size, and angle.
 Whether a state displayed their interpreters in-person or via PIP was not as important as how clear and visible the interpreters were in either format.